 Note: Most Asian grocers will carry these ingredients.
 You may find some at your select grocery store or online, like on Amazon.

-Strain the cooked pearls in a fine mesh sieve and rinse off the excess starch with cold running water or in a bowl of cold water, until cool to touch.
-Strain out excess water.
+Strain the cooked pearls in a fine mesh sieve and rinse off the excess starch with cold running water until cool to touch.
+Then strain out excess water.
 Transfer cold tapioca to a large bowl.

-Open canned coconut milk with a can opener and give it a thorough mix inside the can so the fats combine with the coconut water.
+Open canned coconut milk with a can opener to remove the lid and give it a thorough mix inside the can so the fats combine with the coconut water.

-Meanwhile, peel and slice 2 large mangos (reserve the remaining mango for later).
+Next peel and slice 2 large mangos removing the pit.
+Reserve the remaining mango for later as a topping.

 Divide mango mixture among 4 dessert bowls or glasses.

-Divide the coconut sago mixture into 4 equal portions and pour the portion on top of the mango layer in each of the dessert bowls.
-Top it off with the cubed mangos.
-Optional: garnish with a fresh mint leaf for aesthetics.
-Enjoy!
+Divide the coconut sago mixture into 4 equal portions and pour on top of the mango layer in each serving.
+Top off with the cubed mangos.
+Garnish with a fresh mint leaf and enjoy cold!

-To store, you can keep the components separate or mix everything altogether in a large airtight container in the fridge for up to 4 days.
+- However if you have leftovers, store the different components into separate airtight containers or mix everything altogether in a large airtight container.
+Then store in the fridge for up to 4 days.
 To serve, allow the mixture to soften at room temperature, specifically the coconut sago component as coconut milk tends to go hard when cold.

 FAQ